 To dive further and not get lost in the way, I have catalogued the information into three sections which combined, make up the chip.
 The first the Instruction Set Architecture or ‘ISA’ (the group of instructions used to command the CPU), Microarchitecture (how is the ISA implemented in silicon) and the Core (what set of components are used to package the microarchitecture to form the specific CPU model).

-Indeed, after I mentioned the name Intel it was a matter of time before I introduce the famous x86, its instruction set.
+Indeed, after I mentioned ‘Intel’ it was a matter of time before I introduce the famous x86, its instruction set.

-Even though x86 first appeared with the release of the 16-bit CPU called Intel 8086 in 1978, the ISA has been constantly expanded with more instructions as more Intel CPUs were released (80186, 80286 and so on).
-Consequently, x86 started to fragment as more ground-breaking features were added (i.e. ‘real mode’, vs ‘protected mode’ vs ‘long mode’).
-To tackle this, modern x86 applications commonly targeted the 80386 ISA (also referred as IA-32 or i386) as a baseline, which among other things, operates in a 32-bit environment.
+The first form of x86 debuted with the release of the Intel 8086 in 1978, a 16-bit CPU.
+Afterwards, the ISA has been constantly expanded with more instructions as more Intel CPUs were released (80186, 80286 and so on).
+Consequently, x86 started to fragment as more ground-breaking features were added (i.e. ‘protected mode’ and ‘long mode’).
+To tackle this, modern x86 applications commonly target the 80386 ISA (also referred as IA-32 or i386) as a baseline, which among other things, operates in a 32-bit environment.

-Subsequently, Intel presented enhancements of IA-32 in the form of extensions, meaning these may or may not be included in an IA-32 CPU.
-Programs can query the CPU to check if a specific enhancement is present.
+Subsequently, Intel enhanced the IA-32 with the use of extensions, meaning the new functions may or may not be included in an IA-32 CPU.
+Programs query the CPU to check if a specific enhancement is present.
 The Xbox’s CPU includes two extensions:

-Good news is that since the console will always have the same CPU features, programmers can optimise their code to exploit these extensions as they will always be present.
+Good news is that since the console will always have the exact same CPU, programmers can optimise their code to exploit these extensions as they will always be present.

 When it comes to building a circuit that can interpret x86 instructions, Intel has come up with so many different designs for their CPUs.
 Some designs were featured with the release of a new Pentium Series (i.e. Pentium 4) while others are featured when Intel releases an ‘enhanced’ version of a Pentium (such as the ‘Pentium Pro’).
-Nevertheless, since the release of the first Pentium, the microarchitecture is identified with a different name from the CPU model.
-For example, the original Pentium includes the ‘P5’ microarchitecture.
+Nevertheless, since the release of the first Pentium, the CPU model and microarchitecture no longer carry the same name.
+For example, the 80486 uses the 80486 microarchitecture (and no other), however, the original Pentium has the ‘P5’ microarchitecture.

 Now, the Xbox CPU, along with the rest of Pentium III processors, use the P6 Microarchitecture (also known as ‘i686’).
 This is the 6th generation (counting from the 8086) which features:

 Having said that, take a closer look at these features.
 It so happens they are very similar to previous consoles, however, the other CPUs are very different in terms of design compared to Intel ones.
-Historically, one could argue that Intel could have never been able to accomplish, let’s say, a pipelined CPU.
+Historically, one could argue that the design of the x86 would’ve never allowed Intel to produce, let’s say, a pipelined CPU.
 Yet they managed to do so, so let us see why…

 All of the competitor’s consoles previously analysed contain a RISC CPU whereas Intel’s x86 ones are CISC.
 RISC CPUs are known for having a simplified instruction set compared to CISC CPUs.
-This includes, for instance, not featuring instructions that operate values directly from memory (as opposed to registers).
+This includes, for instance, not providing instructions that operate values directly from memory (as opposed to only using registers).

 One of the advantages of RISC processors is that their simplistic approach enables its CPUs to be designed with a modular sense, which in turn can be exploited to improve performance with parallelism techniques.
-This is why we have seen CPUs like MIPS and PowerPC debuting pipelining, superscalar, out-of-order, branch prediction, etc. On the other side, ‘CISC’ processors were design many years before the RISC processors appeared and aimed to solve different needs.
+This is why we have seen CPUs like MIPS and PowerPC debuting pipeline stages, superscalar designs, out-of-order execution, branch prediction, etc. On the other side, ‘CISC’ processors were design many years before the RISC processors appeared and aimed to solve different needs.
 Consequently, their designs are not as flexible as RISC ones.

-Back to the original question, the P6 is an interesting design, because while the CPU only understands a CISC instruction set (x86), it interprets the ISA using microcode (called ‘micro-operations’) and the unit that executes that code is built around the guidelines of RISC.
+Back to the original question, the P6 is an interesting design, because while this CPU only understands a CISC instruction set (x86), it interprets x86 using microcode (called ‘micro-operations’) and the unit that executes that code is built around the guidelines of RISC.
 All in all, this allows Intel to apply the optimisations of RISC processors while keeping a ‘CISC layer’ for compatibility with x86.

 Microcode is already embedded in the silicon but it can be patched, allowing Intel to fix its CPUs after production whenever a bug or a security vulnerability is discovered.
 If you have read previous articles (i.e. N64 or PS2), bear in mind that Intel’s microcode is not publicly accessible (let alone documented) and Intel is its solely ‘maintainer’.

-There were numerous chips released using the P6 microarchitecture.
+There were numerous chips shipped that implement the P6 microarchitecture.
 Specifically, the Xbox includes one model called Coppermine.
-This was also released as the second revision of the Pentium III (replacing the ‘Katmai’ core) and includes the following components:
+This was also released as the second revision of the Pentium III (replacing the ‘Katmai’ core) and features the following components:

-Coppermine also features two ‘enhancements’ over their original implementation of L2 cache, these are the Advanced Transfer Cache and the Advanced System Buffering.
-To sum them up, L2 cache is on-chip and their buses are wider, which help to reduce possible bottlenecks found in the Front-side bus.
+Coppermine also adds two ‘enhancements’ over their original implementation of L2 cache, these are the Advanced Transfer Cache and the Advanced System Buffering.
+To sum them up, L2 cache is on-chip and their buses are wider, which help to reduce possible bottlenecks in the Front-side bus.

-Finally, the chip uses the ‘Micro-PGA2’ socket to connect it to the motherboard, but like any other console, the Xbox has it soldered with a Ball Grid Array or ‘BGA’.
+Finally, the chip uses the ‘Micro-PGA2’ socket fit on the motherboard, but like any other console, the Xbox has it soldered with a Ball Grid Array or ‘BGA’.